Clinical-Genomics-Linkoping/gms-artic/README.md

 ## Running the Illumina pipeline using Makefile

-Note: All commands when running the Makefile should be run in the project root directory, i.e. where you cloned the gms-artic github repository.
+Note: All commands for running the Makefile should be executed in the project root directory, i.e. where you cloned the gms-artic github repository.

 ### Clone and switch to correct branch